BSC-ES/providentia/docs/source/CAMS-download.md

 This dataset contains multi-level data.

-Only hourly data is available in this dataset.
-You must set `resolution = hourly` in your configuration file; otherwise, the download will not work.
+### Mandatory fields

-### Mandatory fields for regional reanalysis data
+Only hourly regional data is available in this dataset.
+You must set `resolution = hourly` and `domain = regional` in your configuration file; otherwise, the download will not work.

 ```ini
 model = cams_reanalysis_<model>_<stream>